About Me

 Data analyst of ASAS-SN photometric data.
 I work on daily quality control of images taken by ASAS-SN and help name and release transient source candidates including Supernovae (SNe), Cataclysmic Variables (CVs), Tidal Disruption Events (TDEs) and more to the ASAS-SN Transients Webpage.
 The candidates include both sources discovered by ASAS-SN and sources discovered by another group but independently detected by ASAS-SN.

-Publications:
+First Author Publications:

 The ASAS-SN Bright Supernova Catalog -- V. 2018-2020